 All listed managed investment schemes must lodge a product disclosure statement (PDS) with ASIC.
 You can check they have done so on ASIC's OFFERlist database.

 If the company you want to invest with provides a product disclosure statement (PDS) or prospectus, read these documents to make an informed decision about the investment.
 You can check whether the PDS or prospectus has been lodged with ASIC on our OFFERlist database.

 ASIC does not settle disputes about financial services or advice, but if there is evidence that a financial services provider has acted illegally we may consider taking action.
 Find out how to report misconduct to ASIC.

-Our MoneySmart website also has some helpful tips on what to do if you are having problems with your investments.
+Our Moneysmart website also has some helpful tips on how to keep track of your investments.